Spectrometers and Polyphase Filterbanks in Radio Astronomy: Introduction

 \subsubsection{Dynamic range}

 Dynamic range refers to the span of input powers over which a spectrometer can operate nominally.
-The presence of RFI and the input bandwidth are the main drivers for dynamic range; see Sec.~\ref{sub:dynamic-range}.
+The presence of RFI and the input bandwidth are the main drivers for dynamic range; see \sref{sub:dynamic-range}.